Guide to the ban on single-use plastic beverage containers (including cups and lids)

 What won’t be banned?

-• Single-use plastic cups used to dispense medication
+Single-use plastic cups used to dispense medication in either liquid or pill form

 Certified compostable products are made of materials that do not leave behind any toxic material, breaking down readily in a commercial, or sometimes home, composting system.
 This can include items that look like plastic, such as bowls, cups and bags.
 Labelling on these products must clearly state the item is certified compostable, preferably including the relevant AS certification logo, to assist consumers and businesses to purchase compliant products and to use appropriate disposal pathways.
 Australia has two of the highest standards in the world when it comes to certification: